dchicchon/flutter-mobile-app/README.md

 ### Notes during production

 - do not use Expanded around GestureDetector or else child CircleAvatar within GestureDetector will not be shown

+### Common Errors to fix
+ - Renderflex overflowed by 5.1 pixels on the bottom
+ - System UI is not responding (might be a android emulator thing with Studio)
+ - Incorrect use of Parent Data Widget